 Pre-planning can be a simple and affordable option, giving families peace of mind for when the time comes.
-Be aware that whomever signs the funeral contract with the funeral home is considered legally responsible for payment of the funeral bill.
+Be aware that whoever signs the funeral contract with the funeral home is legally responsible for paying the funeral bill.

-If you are interested in pre-arranging a simple cremation plan, contact your local DFS Memorials location on (619) 268-1962.
+If you are interested in pre-arranging a simple cremation plan, contact your local DFS Memorials location at (619) 268-1962.